iter8-tools/docs/docs/user-guide/progressive-release/extending.md

 ## Using the modified chart

 Reference the location of the local copy of the chart instead of using the `--repo` and `--version` options.
-For example assuming the location is `$CHART`, a deployment of 2 versions of the Knative `hello` service with a 30-70 traffic split would be:
+For example assuming the location is `$CHART`, a deployment of two versions of the Knative `hello` service with a 30-70 traffic split would be:

 ```shell
 cat <<EOF | helm upgrade --install hello $CHART -f -